allenai/science-parse/server/README.md

 You can compile the server into a super-jar with sbt like this `sbt server/assembly`.
 That will download all dependencies, compile them, and build an executable jar with all dependencies bundled.
 Then, you can start up the server with `java -jar jarfile.jar`.
 On first startup, it will download several gigabytes of model files, and then bind to port 8080 on the machine you run it on.

 The server takes a few command line arguments.
 Run it with `java -jar jarfile.jar --help` to see what they are.

+## Feedback mechanism

+The server supports something called the "Feedback mechanism".
+This is a fairly basic way to gather corrections to the extractions SP makes, so we can improve the models.
+The machanism is disabled by default, so you shouldn't have to worry about it most of the time.

+We don't support this mechanism publically, but if you want to play with it, it should be easy to point it at a postgres database of your choice, and start gathering feedback.